 The results provided by the whole-house system are supplemented by the reverse osmosis (RO) system.
 Rocky Mountain Water Conditioning sends filter change reminders to all of our clients, and this customer purchased five years’ worth of filters for her RO.
 I am confident that it remains a well-maintained RO system.
 Anything the family cooks in water is cooked in RO water.
 All vegetables are rinsed in RO water.
-The RO is tied into their refrigerator’s icemaker.
+The RO is tied to their refrigerator’s icemaker.
 All of the family’s drinking water comes from the RO.
 They upgraded to a larger-than-usual RO storage tank, so they have plenty of stored RO water on hand.

 It is always great to be able to make a family’s water softer—make their water heating more efficient, extend the lives of their appliances, allow them to reduce soap consumption, make their skin feel better, and preserve their plumbing fixtures.
 But it is not often—if at all—that we are able to take what we do every day and turn it into something that makes a little girl’s life better.

 Michelle Rucks is the owner of Rocky Mountain Water Conditioning.
 Tom Kinnane is the COO of Rocky Mountain Water Conditioning.
 Rucks can be reached at email@example.com.
 Kinnane can be reached at firstname.lastname@example.org.
 They can be reached at 888-741-1711 or 303-728-4899.

 Servicing: Boulder, Estes Park, Golden, Evergreen, Conifer, Denver, Loveland, Broomfield, Nederland, & Littleton Colorado.